 Influenza, commonly known as the flu, is a contagious sickness that affects the respiratory system—the nose, throat, and lungs—caused by influenza viruses.
-It’s different from a cold, and often comes along with fever, body aches, and fatigue.
-It spreads when tiny droplets from an infected person’s mouth or nose end up in the nose or mouth of a non-infected person, frequently after a sneeze, cough, or simply while talking enthusiastically.
-You can get the flu any time of year, but it’s most common during peak flu season: between December and February.
+You can get the flu any time of year, but it’s most common during peak flu season: between December and March.

-On average, 8% of the population in the United States gets the virus during flu season, between 140,000 and 960,000 people are hospitalized for complications from the flu, and between 12,000 to 79,000 die from the flu each year according to estimates from the Centers for Disease Control and Prevention (CDC).
+On average, 8% of the United States population gets the flu virus during flu season, between 140,000 and 960,000 people are hospitalized for complications from the flu, and anywhere from 12,000 to 79,000 die from the flu each year according to estimates from the Centers for Disease Control and Prevention (CDC).

 The good news?
-You can avoid illness by getting a flu vaccine, or “flu shot,” every year.
+You can avoid illness by getting an influenza vaccine, or “flu shot,” every year.
 And this year, with COVID-19 continuing to spread at the same time, it’s more important than ever to get the flu shot to protect your immune system.
 It’s the most effective way to prevent the flu, according to the CDC.
-And with these tips, it doesn’t have to break the bank.
+And with these tips, the flu shot doesn’t have to break the bank.
 There are many ways to get discounted or free flu shots in your community.

 How much is the flu shot without insurance?

 The CDC recommends any licensed, age-appropriate flu vaccine without preference for one over the other, including injectable vaccines and nasal spray vaccines.
-Available brands include: Afluria, Fluad, Fluarix, Flublok, Flucelvax, FluLaval, FluMist, and Fluzone.
+Without health insurance, the price typically ranges from $30-$40 for the Fluzone quadrivalent vaccine.

-Where can I get a flu shot for free?
+Where can I get free flu shots near me?

 It’s best to get a flu shot before the end of October.
-Though it can still be beneficial if you forget until later in the season, you have a higher chance of being exposed before the shot can become effective.
+It can still be beneficial to receive later in the season, but you have a higher chance of being exposed before the shot can become effective.
 In other words, don’t wait too long!
 Check the list below, and go get one ASAP to avoid getting sick.
 You can also use Vaccine Finder (vaccinefinder.org) to locate a pharmacy, healthcare provider, health department, or clinic offering the flu shot near you.